Thank You to our 2015 Platinum Sponsor

 501 (c)(3) is the original organization, founded in 1982 by the Spokane Area Chamber of Commerce and a group of business and community leaders.
 Leadership Spokane offers a civic leadership training program in which the voices of all sectors of the community are balanced, with the clear understanding that the health of all these sectors is vital to a healthy Spokane.
 Today, individuals from a variety of professions, races, backgrounds and neighborhoods from all over the county compose the Adult and Youth Leadership class each year.
 Classes focus on Servant Leadership, “Spokane 101″ information and skills such as team building, systems thinking, facilitation, conflict resolution, envisioning and project management.

-Join our Alumni
+Join our Alumni Association Now!

 Joining is easy.
 Click on the link below, then follow the step by step instructions.You’ll receive your membership card in the mail in the next weeks!

 Servant leadership is a calling for our organization.
+We are committed to building one leader at a time.
 Leadership matters…Spokane matters…and citizenship matters.
-I am privileged to synchronize all three in an organization that is three decades strong and getting stronger.
+We are three decades strong and getting stronger.
 Our distinguished Board of Directors, my staff, Ms. Elisha Heath and Ms. Jaxon Riley, and I are committed to building upon our proud past for a fantastic future.
 Leadership Lights the Way! -Brian Newberry